-Macular degeneration is the leading cause of blindness in the United States.
+Macular degeneration is the leading cause of blindness in older adults in the United States.
 The frequency of this disorder increases with age.
-The majority of affected people are between 75-80.
-Females are slightly affected more than males.
+The majority of affected people are aged 75-80 years old.

 Adult macular degeneration (AMD), which is the most common form of macular degeneration, occurs in two main forms: